WSIF calling EJB 3.0 beans, with JAXB 2.0.2 as the JavaSerializer

 Does anyone know what is the problem and solution?

-Thanks! (forgive my spelling errors :)solved the problem!
+Thanks! (forgive my spelling errors :)

 I moved code from sesion bean to struts action as follows: